 We hope you are well.
-We continue to adapt to the Covid 19 siutation to take care of our clients and help new and potential clients make good decisions on their personal injury, Oregon Workers’ Compensation claims, and Social Security Disability claims.
+We continue to adapt to the Covid 19 siutation to take care of existing and new clients to make good decisions on their personal injury claims in Oregon and Washington, Oregon Workers’ Compensation claims, and Social Security Disability claims.

 Here is what we know today, understanding that things are changing quickly.

 What We Are Doing

 It's been over two years since the "shut down," and like many we have adapted.
 We continue to offer telephone and video conferences to meet with existing and new clients.
 If you need to get in touch to set up a time to talk: